 Clean the Shower Head:

 Little blockages from minerals in the water could collect in your shower head and will cause water pressure issues.
-Check out these helpful tips for removing them with vinegar from one of our previous Homeowner’s Tip blogs!
+Check out these helpful tips for removing them with vinegar from our previous Homeowner’s Tip blogs!

 Inspect the Water Heater:

-If you live in the Reno/Tahoe area, we are open and available to you, 24/7!
+If you live in the Reno/Tahoe area, we are open and available 24/7!
 Call us at (775) 828-4193 and email us a video of your issue at email@example.com so we can help diagnose the problem before scheduling your service call.

 Tags: homeowner tip, homeowner's tip, Nevada's Oldest Contractor, Nextdoor Plumber, plumber, plumbing, plumbing tip, Reno, Reno Plumber, Reno Plumbing, renoplumber, savage and son, savage and son plumber, savageandson, Spring Home Tips, Spring Tip, The Savage Way, toilet, water heater, water heater drain